 Here we are looking at the management of the Total Dissolved Solids (TDS) or the solids in suspension contained within the water inside the boiler.

-To monitor this it is very common to have a stabbing on the side of the steam boiler shell feeding a conductivity probe into the water itself to send a conductivity signal back to the TDS controller.
+To monitor this it is very common to have a stabbing on the side of the steam boiler shell.
+Which feeds a conductivity probe into the water itself, sending a conductivity signal back to the TDS controller.
 The TDS controller will then measure the TDS reading and open / close the TDS control valve in line with the set point and the proportional band (+/-) the water TDS level is to control at.

 Typical TDS Control System

 Valveforce can design and supply you with the ancillary equipment associated with boiler blowdown: TDS Controllers, Conductivity Electrode, Control valves, Globe Valves, Check valves and Automatic Blowdown Valves.
-The blown down TDS water is valuable as it has been heated, so in order to recover this heat it is very common to recover the energy via a continuous blowdown flash vessel system.
+The blown down TDS water is valuable because it’s heated.
+In order to recover this heat it is very common to use a continuous blowdown flash vessel system.